bytecodealliance/wasmtime-py/README.md

 # Assuming `your_wasm_file.wasm` is in the python load path...
 import your_wasm_file

-# And now you're instantiated and ready to go!
+# Now you're compiled and instantiated and ready to go!
 print(your_wasm_file.run())
 ```